 Each Award shall be evidenced by an Evidence of Award that shall be subject to this Plan and set forth the terms, conditions and limitations of such Award.
 Such terms may include, but are not limited to, the term of the Award, the provisions applicable in the event the Participant's employment terminates and the Company's authority to unilaterally or bilaterally amend, modify, suspend, cancel or rescind any Award including without limitation the ability to amend such Awards to comply with changes in applicable law.
 Unless otherwise determined by the Committee, Awards granted under the Plan shall be subject to the Company's clawback policy as in effect on the Effective Date, as the same may be amended from time to time.
-An Award may also be subject to any other clawback policy of the Company or other provisions (whether or not applicable to similar Awards granted to other Participants) as the Committee determines appropriate, including under Section 10D of the Exchange Act), understandings or conditions as to the Participant's employment, requirements or inducements for continued ownership of Stock after exercise or vesting of Awards, or forfeiture or clawback of Awards or any shares of Stock issued under and/or any other benefit related to an Award, in the event of termination of employment shortly after exercise or vesting, breach of noncompetition or confidentiality agreements following termination of employment, or other detrimental activity before or after employment, or other provisions intended to have a similar effect.
+An Award may also be subject to any other clawback policy of the Company or other provisions (whether or not applicable to similar Awards granted to other Participants) as the Committee determines appropriate, including provisions intended to comply with federal or state securities laws and stock exchange requirements (including under Section 10D of the Exchange Act), understandings or conditions as to the Participant's employment, requirements or inducements for continued ownership of Stock after exercise or vesting of Awards, or forfeiture or clawback of Awards or any shares of Stock issued under and/or any other benefit related to an Award, in the event of termination of employment shortly after exercise or vesting, breach of noncompetition or confidentiality agreements following termination of employment, or other detrimental activity before or after employment, or other provisions intended to have a similar effect.